|CMDCM David P. Martinez

-His decorations include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (4 awards), Navy and Marine Corps Achievement Medal (4 awards), and various unit and campaign awards.
-He is entitled to wear the Enlisted Surface Warfare and Aviation Warfare Specialist Insignia and holds a Bachelor of Arts Degree with a major in Psychology from Ashford University.
+His personal decorations include the Navy and Marine Corps Commendation Medal (four awards), Navy and Marine Corps Achievement Medal (three awards), the Battle “E” Efficiency award (two awards) and various unit and campaign awards.
+He holds a Bachelor of Science Degree in Business Administration with a specialty in Management from Hawaii Pacific University.